krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 ### G1GC humongous allocation
 {: #methods-g1ha }

-I've already mentioned how to detect humongous object with allocation mode.
-Since async-profiler can also instrument JVM code, and allocation of humongous object is nothing else as invocation of part of a code in C, we can take advantage of that.
+I've already mentioned how to detect humongous objects with allocation mode.
+Since an async-profiler can also instrument JVM code, and allocation of a humongous object is nothing else than invocation of part of a code in C, we can take advantage of that.
 If you want to check where humongous objects are allocated you can use method mode with event ```G1CollectedHeap::humongous_obj_allocate```.
 This approach may have lower overhead, but won't give you sizes of allocated objects.